-EDITORIAL: The war on truth - BC Local News
+Editorial: The war on truth - BC Local News

 There is no easy way to fight back against purposefully spread misinformation, no soldiers to man the barricades, no laws to send perpetrators to jail.

-The only defence is in your head.
-Don’t believe something just because it sounds true, or you want to believe it — think critically.
+The only defense is in your head.
+Don’t believe something just because it sounds true, or you want to believe it – think critically.